IlyaBakunovich/rsschool-cv/cv.md

 I am 36 years old, I am temporarily out of work.
 I need a job with which I will be able to develop throughout my life.
 That’s why I’m here.
 My goal is to gain knowledge in the field of front-end development.

 * **My strengths:**
   - Smart student
   - Full immersion in the essence of the problems
   - Hard work
   - Team play

-#### *Move with the planet...*
+#### Move with the planet ...

+## Languages

+Russian - native speaker.
+English - A0 (A1 in process)